-- (a) Expenses reimbursed by the Government include: Travel expenses for which reimbursement is allowable will be confined to those expenses essential to transacting official Council business, including: - (1) transportation by common carrier (air coach, rail coach, bus), or privately owned vehicle (automobile or private plane reimbursed on a per mile basis), rental car, or other means; - (2) lodging and meals in accordance with the FTR and GSA's established lodging per diem rateand - (3) meals and incidental expenses (M&IE) in accordance with the GSA's established M&IE per diem rate; rates (hereinafter referred to as per diem rate); and - (4) incidental expenses such as taxi fares, parking, and telephone calls on official business.
+- (a) Travel expenses for which reimbursement is allowable will be confined to those expenses essential to transacting official Council business, including: - (1) transportation by common carrier (air coach, rail coach, bus), privately owned vehicle (reimbursed on a per mile basis), rental car, or other means; - (2) lodging in accordance with the GSA's established lodging per diem rate - (3) meals and incidental expenses (M&IE) in accordance with the GSA's established M&IE per diem rate; and - (4) incidental expenses such as taxi fares, parking, and telephone calls on official business. - (b) M&IE and lodging will be reimbursed in accordance with GSA's current M&IE and lodging rates unless prior approval is granted by the Executive Director for costs above the limit for the area. - (c) The Executive Director shall be housed at the same hotel as the Council during Council and committee functions unless exempted by the Council Chair.
+Council staff attending a